 Another of Bambu Batu’s most beloved attractions was Art After Dark.
 On the first Friday of each month, along with dozens of other participating venues, we hosted a free, three-hour event, featuring live music, local arts and crafts, and local libations.
 The monthly event consistently drew big crowds, and many fine times were had.

-I’m sure that the live music was the secret ingredient.
-Artists like Anthony Roselli, Forrest Williams, P-V Herrera and the Lucky Shuckers never failed to transform the House of Bamboo into a Salon of Sound.
+I’m pretty sure that the live music was the secret ingredient that made these events such a blast.
+Artists like Anthony Roselli, Forrest Williams, P-V Herrera, and the Lucky Shuckers never failed to transform the House of Bamboo into a Salon of Sound.

 Passing the Bamboo Torch

 After 10 wonderful years in the bamboo business, I decided to open a new chapter in life.
 We sold the shop and took our family on an international adventure of nomadism and outdoor education.
-It was (and continues to be) an exceptional experience, especially for our kids, who are now 7 and 11.
+It was (and continues to be) an exceptional experience, especially for our kids, who were then 3 and 6 years old.

-But things at the House of Bamboo lost a little continuity at this point, and everything sort of went pear shaped.
+But things at the House of Bamboo lost a little continuity at this point, and everything sort of went pear-shaped.
 Bambu Batu wasn’t just a House of Bamboo.
 It was also the House of Fred.
-And without Fred, it just wasn’t the same.
+And somehow, without Fred, it just wasn’t the same.

-So in October 2019, I descended the mountain top, repossessed the store and put Humpty Dumpty back together.
-The Phoenix rose from the ashes, only to be crushed six months later by the Orange Plague, also known as COVID-19.
+So in October 2019, I descended the mountain top, repossessed the store and put Humpty Dumpty back together again.
+The Phoenix of renewability rose from the ashes, only to be crushed six months later by the modern plague known as COVID-19.
 And that’s when we put on a Going-Out-Of-Business sale that couldn’t be beat.

 Onward and Upward With Bamboo

-The 2020 pandemic destabilized us in so many ways — culturally, financially and politically — even forcing us to relocate Bambu Batu from our creekside Shangri-La to a virtual office on the Orient Express.
-But our commitment to bamboo, as both an ornamental plant and an industrial alternative, remains as strong as ever.
+The 2020 pandemic destabilized us in so many ways — culturally, financially, and politically — even leading us to relocate Bambu Batu from our creekside Shangri-La to a virtual office in the Spanish Pyrenees.
+But our commitment to bamboo, as both an ornamental plant and an industrial alternative, grew stronger than ever.

-Get a taste of our flourishing enthusiasm and see what else we have to say about bamboo and eastern mysticism by visiting a few of our most popular articles.
+But no matter where we go, there are certain values and principles that will never change.
+Get a taste of our flourishing enthusiasm and see what else we have to say about bamboo and Eastern mysticism by visiting a few of our most popular articles.